patch-charity/virgin-money-giving-api/README.md

 @todo - Some code examples

 ## Running tests
-@todo - composer install phpunit
+- `composer install` - @todo - Try this from a fresh install to see if this will install everything right.
+- `phpunit`

 ## Roadmap
-- Next things todo
+- First thing todo is to mock the API calls!